2014 has been a Flat racing season to savour for both myself and everyone at David O’Meara’s Nawton yard.

 Two Group 1 winners and the largest number of winners I have ever ridden in a calendar year, plus David being leading trainer again at York, means we have much to look back on with satisfaction.

-It’s off to Ascot today for Qipco British Champions Day.
-Five of the races in the British Champions Series are run at York and the showpiece finale is an occasion to look forward to with over £4m invested in prize-money.
+Then it’s off to Ascot on Saturday for QIPCO British Champions Day.
+Five of the races in the British Champions Series are run at York and the showpiece finale is an occasion to look forward to with over £4 million invested in prize-money.

 There’s been a lot of rain, to put it mildly, over southern England this week and the going will be testing.